powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 > On the contrary, the preventive and curative instant kinds are supposed to be a lasting moment during which the grid
 > operation is nominal (sometimes thanks to preventive and/or curative remedial actions), so they usually come with
 > more restrictive permanent limits (PATL).
-> FARAO allows a different limit setting for different instants on critical network elements (see [CNECs](#cnecs)).
+> OpenRAO allows a different limit setting for different instants on critical network elements (see [CNECs](#cnecs)).
 >
 > ![forceWhiteBackground](/_static/img/patl-tatl.png)
 > (**PRA** = Preventive Remedial Action,
 > **ARA** = Automatic Remedial Action,
 > **CRA** = Curative Remedial Action)

-The FARAO object model includes the notion of "state".
+The OpenRAO object model includes the notion of "state".
 A state is either:

 - the preventive state: the state of the base-case network, without any contingency, at the preventive instant.
 - the combination of a given contingency with instant outage, auto or curative: the state of the network after the said